resivalex/budgeting-app/db/README.md

 The Docker Compose files let you tweak a few things:

 - `image`: This is the Docker image we use for the CouchDB service.
 By default, it's `couchdb`.
 - `container_name`: This sets the name for our CouchDB container.
-By default, it's `budgeting_app_couchdb`.
+For development, it's `budgeting_app_couchdb__dev` and for production, it's `budgeting_app_couchdb`.
 - `env_file`: This is the path to the `.env` file that holds the settings our app needs.
 - `volumes`: This tells Docker to link the `./data` directory in our project to the CouchDB container, giving us persistent data storage.
+It also mounts our custom startup script and initialization directory.
 - `ports`: (In dev configuration) This maps the host port `9002` to the CouchDB container port `5984`, making the database accessible at `http://localhost:9002`.
+- `networks`: Uses an external network called `web` for both development and production environments.

 ## 🌐 CORS Configuration

 Cross-Origin Resource Sharing (CORS) is essential for allowing our web application to communicate with the CouchDB server when they're hosted on different domains or ports.

-Our Docker Compose setup automatically configures CORS settings every time the container starts.
+Our Docker Compose setup automatically configures CORS settings every time the container starts using a custom startup script (`start-and-configure.sh`).
 It does this by:
 1. Starting the main CouchDB process.
 2. Waiting until the CouchDB API is responsive.
 3. Applying the necessary CORS configuration settings via the CouchDB HTTP API using `curl`.